divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ## Overview ##

-Modern production pipelines often involve generating QuickTime files with a variety of codecs.
+Modern production pipelines often involve generating QuickTime or MXF files with a variety of codecs.
 A single production may use a mix of "A-Camera" files in ProRes422, "B-Camera" footage in H.264, as well as archive footage in formats like Apple Intermediate Codec.

 EditReady lets you take this mix of files and convert them into a single mezzanine format, offering your post-production pipeline simplicity, reliability, and performance.